thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools archiver identify --help

-    Usage: cstools tools archiver identify [OPTIONS]
+    Usage: cs_tools tools archiver identify [--option, ..., --help]

       Identify objects which objects can be archived.

-      ThoughtSpot stores usage activity (by default, 6 months of interactions) by user in the platform.
+      ThoughtSpot stores usage activity (by default, 6 months of interactions) by user
-      If a user views, edits, or creates an Answer or Pinboard, ThoughtSpot knows about it.
-This can be
+      in the platform.
+If a user views, edits, or creates an Answer or Pinboard,
-      used as a proxy to understanding what content is actively being used.
+      ThoughtSpot knows about it.
+This can be used as a proxy to understanding what
+      content is actively being used.

     Options:
       --tag TEXT                      tag name to use for labeling objects to archive
                                       (default: TO BE ARCHIVED)

       --content (answer|pinboard|all)
                                       type of content to archive  (default: all)

-      --usage-months INTEGER          months to consider for user activity (default: all user
+      --usage-months INTEGER          months to consider for user activity
-                                      history)
+                                      (default: all user history)

+      --ignore-recent INTEGER         window of days to ignore for newly created or
+                                      modified content  (default: 30)

-      --dry-run                       test selection criteria, do not apply tags and instead output
+      --dry-run                       test selection criteria, do not apply tags and
-                                      information to console on content to be archived
+                                      instead output information to console on content
+                                      to be archived

       --no-prompt                     disable the confirmation prompt
-      --report PATH                   directory, generates a list of content to be archived
+      --report FILE.csv               generates a list of content to be archived
       --helpfull                      Show the full help message and exit.
       -h, --help                      Show this message and exit.
     ```